-If you are looking for DIY table lamp ideas I have shared a few and recently made over another table lamp from the thrift store.
+If you are looking for DIY table lamp ideas, I have shared a few and recently made over another table lamp from the thrift store.

-The right type of lighting – from table lamps, floor lamps to a single pendant light can make or break your decorating efforts.
+When decorating a room, the right type of lighting – from table lamps, floor lamps to a single pendant light can make or break your decorating efforts.
 The right lighting fixture adds drama, creates a focal point and establishes a cohesive look.

 For my foyer table, I wanted the look of black plaster or rustic stone based table lamps I see in decorating catalogs, but not the $300 and up price tag.
 Hence my need to use my creativity to DIY these styles of decorator lamps on my own.

 I haven’t made any DIY lamps from scratch, but have previously upcycled another thrift store table lamp and even a chandelier to give each a new look using texture paint or craft paint.
 You can find these and more DIY table lamp ideas as you scroll to the end of this post.